openharmony/docs/en/application-dev/ui/arkts-layout-development-overview.md

 ## Layout Elements

-You can leverage layout-related container components to create a specific layout.
+You can use layout-related container components to create a specific layout.
 For example, the **List** component can form a linear layout.

   **Figure 2** Layout elements